dyne/dnscrypt-proxy/README.markdown

 Experimental.

 - [DNSCrypt WinClient](https://github.com/Noxwizard/dnscrypt-winclient):
 Easily enable/disable DNSCrypt on multiple adapters.
+Supports different ports and protocols, IPv6, parental controls and the proxy can act as a gateway service.
 Windows only, written in .NET.

 - [DNSCrypt Win Client](https://github.com/opendns/dnscrypt-win-client):
 Official GUI for Windows, by OpenDNS.